 - 1. In the district judges' courts, the required paperwork to be prepared and communicated electronically for renewals, protection orders and transfers applications.
-[CJ209] - 2.
+[CJ215] - 2.
 Records (including plans and statutory requirements) to be retained electronically and thus securely without the need for cumbersome paper records being retained at various court offices.
-[CJ210] - 3.
+[CJ216] - 3.
 A system to be developed (for a suitable administration fee) allowing interested parties to access the materials online.
-[CJ211] - 4.
-Greater encouragement to be given for additional use of the existing statutory regime for many applications to be processed "on paper" by the Clerk of Petty Sessions provided the statutory proofs are in order, particularly renewal applications.
-[CJ212] - 5.
-Video conferencing to be encouraged where parties or witnesses reside outside the relevant division.
-[CJ213] - 6.
-Experts to be directed to exchange reports and attend a minuted experts meeting pre-trial.
-[CJ214] - 7.
+[CJ217] - 4.
+Greater encouragement to be given for additional use of the existing statutory regime for many applications to be processed on paper by the Clerk of Petty Sessions, provided that the statutory proofs are in order, particularly renewal applications.
+[CJ218] - 5.
+Live link/Skype technology to be encouraged where individual parties or individual witnesses reside outside the relevant division.
+[CJ219] - 6.
+Experts to be directed to exchange reports and attend a minuted experts' meeting pre-trial.
+[CJ220] - 7.
 Licensing days to be more often and spread out over the year.
-[CJ215] - 8.
+[CJ221] - 8.
 Courts to insist that objections are substantively pleaded and substantiated as soon as possible.
-[CJ216]
+[CJ222]